Arthur Marshall (British politician)

 Sir Arthur Harold Marshall, KBE (2 August 1870 – 18 January 1956) was an English Liberal Party politician.
 He was Member of Parliament (MP) for Wakefield 1910–1918 and for Huddersfield 1922–1923.

 Background

 Arthur Harold Marshall was born in Ashton-under-Lyne, Lancashire, a son of Methodist Minister Rev. H.T.
 Marshall DD and Mary Keats of Hanley.
 He was educated privately and at Yorkshire College (University of Leeds).
 He travelled extensively in South Africa, Canada, U.S.A. and Europe.
 In 1896 he married Louie Hepworth, the third daughter of Joseph Hepworth JP of Leeds, Torquay and Harrogate.
-In 1918 he became a Knight of the British Empire.
+In 1918 he became a Knight Commander of the British Empire.
 In 1948 his wife died.

 Profession

 In 1904 Marshall qualified as a barrister, being called to the Bar by Gray's Inn.
 He practiced on the North-Eastern Circuit.
 He was a director of the Legal Insurance Company and of J Hepworth & Son (Limited).
 He was director of Bradford & District Newspaper Company Limited.